 Traveling With Young Kids

 Main Street Pop In received its first reader question this week, and it was a doozie.
-We were asked, “Our family is visiting Disney for the first time, what experiences do you recommend?”
+The question was, “Our family is visiting Disney for the first time.
+What experiences do you recommend?”

 As we debated the best answer, the team realized that our recommendations really depended upon the makeup of the traveling group.
-The answer for visitors with young kids (6 and under) is significantly different from the answer for a group with older kids (7 and up) or a group with teens or no kids.
+The answer for visitors with young kids (6 and under) is significantly different from that for older kids (7 and up) or a group with teens or no kids.

 That sparked an idea for an eight-part series.
-Over the next several weeks, we’ll make recommendations for first time visitors to each of the four Disney parks.
+Over the next several weeks, we’ll make recommendations for first-time visitors to each of the four Disney parks.
 Today’s blog focuses on the Magic Kingdom for young kids.
 Our next edition will be Epcot, then Animal Kingdom, then Hollywood Studios.
-After we cover traveling with young kids, the series will go back to all for parks, but this time with recommendations for groups traveling with older kids or adults only.
+After we cover traveling with young kids, the series will return to all four parks, but this time with recommendations for groups traveling with older kids or adults only.

-To make sure you don’t miss out on the discussion, become a subscriber to the Main Street Pop In newsletter.
+To ensure you don’t miss out on the discussion, subscribe to the Main Street Pop In newsletter.
 We’d love to hear your suggestions.
 Just email them to info@mainstreetpopin.com

-Now keep in mind that every family is different, so not every option is going to work for everyone.
-However, from our vast experience and lots of trips accompanying other first-time visitors, these are the attractions that led to more magical moments than meltdowns.
+Now, keep in mind that every family is different, so not every option will work for everyone.
+However, from our vast experience and many trips accompanying other first-time visitors, these attractions led to more magical moments than meltdowns.

 How to Spend a First Day at the Magic Kingdom with Young Kids